 While ICR have offices at Diehtosiida, the emergency plan and concept developed is available for the Centre.
 Based on this, the Centre has also refined its plans for the rest of the office space, which will also be continuing into next year.
 The Centre has conducted and participated in safety/ fire drills in the period.

 Concerning user assessments:

-The Board of ICR and the Board of WRH has jointly wanted an assessment of ICR, and has initiated a congress in this regard, where a user assessment could be naturally included.
-The World Reindeer Herders' Congresses have provided direct input for ICR's work, for instance through the latest Aoluguya-Declaration.
+The World Reindeer Herders' Congresses have provided direct input for ICR's work, for instance through the latest Jåhkåmåhkke Declaration.
 Efforts on considering mechanisms for meaningful user feedback will continue next year, in dialogue with WRH.